 Metro Rescue Services: (021) 937 0300 | Cape Town Emergency Services: (021) 480 7700

 Please visit the Table Mountain Cableway website for the latest status updates.

 Big 7 News

-Spoil that special someone this Valentine’s Day with these romantic ideas at the Cape Town Big 7 attractions: Table Mountain Cableway, Kirstenbosch Botanical Garden, Robben Island, V&A Waterfront, Cape Point, City Walk and Groot Constantia.
+It’s late summer in the Mother City: the wind has died down a bit, which means beautiful warm summer days!
+Fill your days with these amazing March Events at the Cape Town Big 7 attractions: Table Mountain Cableway, Kirstenbosch Botanical Garden, Robben Island, V&A Waterfront, Cape Point, City Walk and Groot Constantia.